“For I will forgive their iniquity, and their sins I will remember no more.” (Jeremiah 31:34)

 “And what did Jesus say?”
 The nun replied, “Jesus told me to tell you He doesn’t remember.”

 If we believe what the Bible teaches about forgiveness that is the answer we should expect to hear.
-As we receive by faith the inner healing of salvation, we must discipline ourselves to remember what God remembers and forget what God forgets.
+As we receive by faith the inner healing of salvation, we must remember what God remembers and forget what God forgets.

 Dick Woodward, from In Step with Eternal Values